William Durand

 ⚠️ This content has been written a long time ago.
 As such, it might not reflect my current thoughts anymore.
 I keep this page online because it might still contain valid information.

-A year ago, Julien, Pierre, Manuel, Jean-Philippe, Julien (yes, again) and I created Clermont’ech, a non-for-profit organization which aimed at gathering developers in our lovely city.
-We decided to organize conferences every two months, the so-called API Hours.
+One year ago, Julien, Pierre, Manuel, Jean-Philippe, Julien (yes, again) and I created Clermont’ech, a non-for-profit organization dedicated to gathering developers in our city.
+Our goal was simple yet impactful—organize conferences every two months, known as the API Hours.

-My first conferences as an attendee were Symfony Live 2011, and the ParisJS events when I was living in Paris.
-That was an eye-opener!
-Back to Clermont-Fd (my place), I talked to some of my friends about the idea of organizing conferences here, between the volcanoes.
+Reflecting on the past, attending conferences such as Symfony Live 2011 and the ParisJS events when I was living in Paris was an eye-opener.
+When I returned to Clermont-Fd, I talked to some of my friends about the idea of organizing conferences here, between the volcanoes.
 Unfortunately, we were all quite busy, and nothing happened.
 This was in 2011.

-Then, I moved to Switzerland, where I learnt what simplicity and freedom were: Wanna do something?
+My journey took a significant turn when I moved to Switzerland.
+There, I discovered the power of simplicity and freedom: Wanna do something?
 Well, just do it!
 In other words, if you never try you will never know.
-Back to my place again, I then met Julien Maupetit who wanted to build a Python community:
+Back to Clermont-Fd again, I connected with Julien Maupetit who wanted to build a Python community:

 The first thing we did was to all agree on a manifesto with four strong values:

-• openness: we are technology-agnostic, even C++ guys can join the flock;
+• Openness: we are technology-agnostic, everyone can join the flock;

 A year later, I think that this was our main key success factor.
 We always stick to this manifesto, we had a clear vision since the beginning, and we all shared the same point of view.

-First event was awesome, while we had no money, no experience in organizing an event, only a MacBook Pro, and a camera.
-We got more attendees than expected, quite unbelievable.
-Next API Hours went well, and we reached our limit of 50 attendees after the second event.
+The first event was awesome, even though we had no money, no experience in organizing an event–only a MacBook Pro and a camera.
+We got more attendees than expected.
+Unbelievable.
+The next API Hours went well, and we reached our limit of 50 attendees after the second event.
 The idea behind limiting the number of attendees was pretty straightforward: we wanted people to meet other people, and make the events more friendly.

 We were more and more prepared, with more equipment, and a lot of goodies!
 That is probably the second key success factor: focusing on the marketing stuff.
 This led us to the notion of sponsorship, i.e. money.
 Since the beginning, we wanted our events to be free of charge for the attendees, but also, providing food (we are French after all).
 Thanks to our fabulous sponsors, we were able to do more, making t-shirts, stickers, business cards, postcards, but also chocolates!

-We held the events in different places, and not always the same day of week, so that we allowed new people to come.
-We took care of a lot of similar details (e.g. food for vegans and non-pork eaters, live streaming for those who didn’t get a ticket, and many more you can’t probably think of).
+We held the events in different places, and not always the same day of week so that new people could show up.
+We took care of a lot of similar aspects (e.g., food for vegans and non-pork eaters, live streaming for those who didn’t get a ticket, and many more you can’t probably think of).

-Thanks to these events, I met a lot of interesting people, and not only developers, but I also heard about topics I would not have explored myself.
-We built a community of ~130 people (based on our mailing-list), all involved in computing.
+Thanks to these events, I met a lot of interesting people, and not only developers.
+I also heard about topics I would not have explored myself.
+We’ve built a vibrant community of approximately 130 individuals (based on our mailing-list), all involved in computing.
 I think we are quite well-known now, since local universities asked us to come and speak to their students.
-2014 is going to be amazing, we have a lot of new plans to make things even better!
+2014 promises exciting developments as we continue to expand and refine our initiatives.

 Recent articles